ShivuXD/PokeDB/README.md

 * Browse Pokémon using data from the PokéAPI
 * Search Pokémon by name
 * Displays Pokémon image, type, height, and weight
-* View base stats including:
+* View base stats like:

   * HP
   * Attack